wikibonsai/jekyll-garden/_entries/plant.md

 literal::[[state-type]]

 The necessity of every garden.
-There are a variety of plant types in a jekyll-wikibonsai.
+There are a variety of plant types in a jekyll-garden.